This post was sponsored by Living Fresh. All opinions, editorial decisions and very important hours of practical research (aka, sleeping) are my own.

 Aside from supply chains, tencel has a ton of other benefits.
 This bedding is anti-microbial and anti-bacterial, wears better and lasts longer than both bamboo or cotton, get softer with every wash without pilling and fibres are less prone to wrinkling.
 It doesn’t take a genius to understand why the hospitality industry has incorporated this bedding into their programs across the USA.
 I’ve always wondered how hotels get that luxury feeling.
 Now I know, because I can feel the difference at home.

 I’ve had a really interesting relationship with my bed for the last few months.
-I’ve talked both about the importance of rest and slowing down in the day to day, and my relationship with sleep has been a big part of that.
+I’ve talked both about the importance of rest and slow living in the day to day, and my relationship with sleep has been a big part of that.
 I can definitely feel the benefits of waking up naturally, without a blaring alarm, so I’ve been dedicating some good time to training myself onto a sleep schedule of going to bed earlier and waking up earlier.
 Now that I’m a little further down the line in my attempts at slowing down I’ve been finding myself, for the first time ever, sleeping less hours but having better quality sleep.
 Some of this has been down to better general mental health, but I’ve also felt the difference when it comes to creating a space that feels calm and healthy to sleep in.
 The fact is, both non-organic conventional bedding and even ‘ethical’ bamboo bedding go through some pretty intense chemical processing, in contrast tencel is a much healthier, non-toxic material to lie on for 1/3 of our lives.
 Instead of breathing in potentially harmful chemicals, and also sometimes those weird smells that come along with them, Living Fresh helps create a healthier sleep environment.

 I think these days I’m healthily halfway between the ‘I’m a human blanket burrito!’ and the ‘I’ll sleep when I’m dead!’ phase.
 I’m getting up early and working productively, though I’m still working on being strict with myself about my work day ending (no more checking your emails at 11pm Fran).
 But one thing I can say for sure is I’m definitely more well rested than I have been in a long long time.
 I’m sleeping soundly and I feel so much better for it, even on more stressful days.
 While Living Fresh might be high quality and comfy enough to tempt me to stay in bed all day, my sleep quality is so high that I’m actually ok with getting out of bed in the mornings.
 It just goes to show, slow living doesn’t have to look like literally moving slowly or staying in bed all day.
 Being well rested helps me take that feeling of balance into my busier moments.
 So thanks Living Fresh, for helping me carry that calm with me everywhere!